Recording Academic Outputs

 As CDT students, it is important that you keep a record of your academic outputs, and that you share this information with CDT administration.
 The main categories of academic outputs are published papers, presentations and posters.

 As soon as your paper has been accepted for publication, please provide the paper’s referencing information to CDT administration, in the following format.

 Perrinet, LU & Bednar, JA 2014, 'Edge co-occurrences are sufficient to categorize natural versus animal images'.
 In Journal of Vision, vol 14, no. 10, pp. 1310-1310., 10.1167/14.10.1310

 Format without page numbers (for online-only journals):

 Sacramento, J, Wichert, A & van Rossum, M 2015, 'Energy Efficient Sparse Connectivity from Imbalanced Synaptic Plasticity Rules'.
 In PLoS Computational Biology, vol 11, no. 6, e1004265., 10.1371/journal.pcbi.1004265

 Format for a paper published in conference proceedings:

 Lutz, T, Fensch, C & Cole, M 2015, 'Helium: a transparent inter-kernel optimizer for OpenCL'.
 In GPGPU 2015 Proceedings of the 8th Workshop on General Purpose Processing using GPUs.
 ACM, pp. 70-80., 10.1145/2716282.2716284

-If you gave a talk or presented a poster at a conference, workshop, summer school or other academic event, please email us the referencing information in the following format:
+If you give a talk or present a poster at a conference, workshop, summer school or other academic event, please e-mail us the referencing information (as soon as you return from the event at which you presented) in the following format: